-Accumulated Depreciation vs. Depreciation Expense: What’s the Difference?
+Accumulated Depreciation vs Depreciation Expense: What’s the Difference?

 Accumulated Depreciation vs Depreciation Expense

-In the business world, the two terms you’ll hear more often than not are accumulated depreciation and depreciation expense.
 While they almost share the same name, there is a hint of difference between the terms.
 Be that as it may, they are both key indicators of a business’s asset management.
-Without further ado, let’s get to the bottom of both these terms so that you understand better.

-Accumulated depreciation is the figure that shows the total value of your assets on the basis of their useful life (and more).
-On the flip side, depreciation expense is basically an accounting term that indicates the gradual value reduction of a fixed asset over a period of time.
-But, why are they important?
-How do we determine them on financial statements?
-Well, we have covered it all for you.
-Read along to learn more!
+On the other side, depreciation expense is basically an accounting term that indicates the gradual value reduction of a fixed asset over a period of time.

 Importance of Understanding Depreciation in Accounting